-Although the ministry performance measure is reported as an aggregate percentage, the underlying indicators provide each municipality and the department with useful information and alerts to emerging challenges.
+These indicators provide each municipality and the department with useful information and help to highlight emerging challenges.

 Find details of the 13 indicators in the Municipal Indicators document.